-He graduated from the Korea National University of Arts before taking up a place at the Royal Academy of Music, where he studied for his Master’s degree under Mark Wildman and Ingrid Surgenor supported by the San Martino Scholarship.
-He continued to study for his Advanced Diploma, supported by Independent Opera, the Charles Mackerras Opera Scholarship, the Stokes Bursary, the Henry Wood Award and the Josephine Baker Trust.
+He graduated from the National University of Arts in Korea before taking up a place at the Royal Academy of Music, where he studied for his master, supported by the San Martino Scholarship in 2016.
+He successfully completed his training for the Advanced Diploma at the Royal Academy Opera, studying with Mark Wildman and Ingrid Surgenor, and is grateful for the support received from Independent Opera, the Charles Mackerras Opera Scholarship, the Stokes Bursary, the Henry Wood Award and the Josephine Baker Trust.

 He has made numerous solo appearances, notably at the Wigmore Hall and the Seoul Art Centre Recital Hall.
 In opera, he has performed several principal roles including the title role in Don Giovanni, Robert in Tchaikovsky’s Iolanta, Le Podestat in Bizet’s Le docteur Miracle with the RAO, as well as Dr Falke in Die Fledermaus in Berlin.

 Mr Choi has won numerous awards: recent competition successes include 1st Prize wins at the N. Obukhova International Singing Competition in Russia (2018), the Pavarotti Prize (2019) and the Joaninha award (2019), 2nd Prize at the Clonter Opera Prize (2019), and the opera prize at the Mozart Singing Competition (2017).
 He was also a finalist in the Wilhelm Stenhammer International Music Competition in Sweden (2018).